On Vassiliev Invariants of Virtual Knots: Vassiliev Invariants

 \subsection{Lie Algebra Weight Systems}

+In this subsection we briefly discuss examples of weight systems of rotational virtual chord diagrams coming from finite-dimensional Lie algebra representations, in analogy with the theory for classical knots.
 Throughout this subsection all chord diagrams are assumed to be \textit{oriented}.
 We let $\mathfrak{g}$ denote a semisimple Lie algebra over an algebraically closed field $k$ of characteristic zero.
 In particular as we have already restricted our attention to $\mathbb{C}$-valued weight systems, we may take $k=\mathbb{C}$.
 We assume some familiarity with semisimple Lie algebras, a brief exposition of which can be found in Appendix \ref{app:lie}.

-Now, we will extract weight systems of rotational virtual chord diagrams from representations of these Lie algebras.
-For chord diagrams of knots this can be done as follows \cite{chmutov2012introduction}: